 The heart of Liberty University College of Osteopathic Medicine is centered upon service.
-All students are encouraged to dedicate themselves not only to excellence in academics, but also to fostering relationships within the community through outreach and volunteer service activities.
+All student-doctors are encouraged to dedicate themselves not only to excellence in academics, but also to fostering relationships within the community through outreach and volunteer service activities.
 Spirituality, empathy, compassion, and humanistic traits need refreshing and strengthening in all of us.
-LUCOM students are provided the opportunity to nurture a greater understanding of human needs, concerns, interests, and values through their participation in these programs.
+LUCOM student-doctors are provided the opportunity to nurture a greater understanding of human needs, concerns, interests, and values through their participation in these programs.

 Recreationally, Liberty University spans more than seven thousand acres of unforgettable leisure experiences.
 Opportunities range from a state of the art fitness center to club and intramural sports.
 More information can be found at: